 Conduction theory of solids.
-Characteristics of tunnel, backward, breakdown, multilayer and varactor diodes; silicon controlled rectifiers and switches, unijunction transistors, hot electron devices.
-Lasers and laser applications.
-540. Microwave Communications (3) II Prerequisite: Electrical Engineering 340; Engineering 510 recommended Applications of Maxwell's equations to wave propagation; skin effect, circuit impedance elements; vector potential, and other time-varying electrical phenomena; waveguides and resonators, strip line circuits, electromagnetic radiation.
+Characteristics of tunnel, backward, breakdown, multilayer and ractor diodes: silican controlled and deciron varactor diodes; silicon controlled rectifiers and switches, unijunction transistors, hot electron 540.
+Microwave Communications (3) II Prerequisite: Electrical Engineering 340; Engineering 510 recommended.
+Applications of Maxwell's equations to wave propagation; skin effect, circuit impedance ements: vector potential and attention wave propagation; skin effect, circuit impedance and actions are actions and actions and actions are actions and actions are actions as a constant actions are actions as a constant action and actions are actions as a constant action and actions are actions as a constant action actions are actions as a constant action actions are actions as a constant action action. elements; vector potential, and other time-varying electrical phenomena; waveguides and resonators, strip line circuits, electromagnetic radiation.
 540L.
 Microwave Measurements Laboratory (1) II Three hours of laboratory.

 Prerequisites: Credit or concurrent registration in Electrical Engineering 430L and 540.
 Experimental study of microwave generation including klystrons, Gunn and IMPATT oscillators.
 TWT and microwave transistor amplifiers.
 Microwave modulation and detection.
 Microwave transmission and antennas.

+541. Electro-Optics (3) II

-546. Optical Fiber Communications Systems (3) II Prerequisite: Electrical Engineering 434.
+Prerequisite: Electrical Engineering 340.